TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-editable-data.md

 # Next Time

 The empty spreadsheet is editable, but what about the other data sources?
-How do I make "fake" data sources that programmatically generate content for trillions of cells editable?
+How do I make "fake" data sources, that programmatically generate content for trillions of cells, editable?

 Don't worry, I have a cunning plan.